luckylinux/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

 A similar Result can probably be achieved using Quadlets or Podlets instead of `systemd` and `podman-compose`.

+# Version Information
+This Tutorial has been written while working on Fedora 40 with Podman 5.0.3 (with recent update to Podman 5.1.0).

 # Pasta Networking
 > **Warning**
 >